hiringManager/How-To-Actually-Dual-Boot/README.md

 1) Format and install windows.
 Use like 70% of your drive for it.

-2) You'll have 3-4 partitions. [fat32(EFI)]/[NTFS(Big)]/[idk(Recovery]/[]
+2) You'll have 3-4 partitions post-install. [fat32(EFI)]/[NTFS(Big)]/[idk(Recovery]/[]

-3) Don't fucking touch those, and don't let Linux touch those.
+3) Don't fucking touch those partitions, and don't let Linux touch those.
 I mean it, don't.

 4) Boot Linux and open Gparted.
-If you don't have Gparted, you should think 'is it us that has forgotten god, or god that has forgotten us?'
+If you don't have Gparted, you should consider 'is it us that has forgotten god, or god that has forgotten us?'

 5) On that 30% extra create [Fat32-512MB]/[linuxswap-2GB(Optional)]/[EXT4-24GB/remainder of drive)